FMTools/splar/README.md

 ### Differences with the original

-* **Maven-based build**: In constrast to the original SPLAR library, this project is build using [Maven](http://maven.apache.org/).
+* **Maven-based build**: In contrast to the original SPLAR library, this project is build using [Maven](http://maven.apache.org/).
 It includes a a pom.xml that tracks the project dependencies, allowing developers automatically include these dependencies in their project and manually detect conflicts with other libraries when they occur.
 * **Tests are not included in the .jar**: The project includes source code for unit tests.
 Maven uses that code to test the library during compilation, but it does not include that classes in the final jar.